 Meaning: Ugly woman

-If this term is used to address anyone, I would have the impression that that person is beyond comparison and description to deserve such a title.
-I have not heard such a term used, and if it were to be used, probably in a playful environment.
+If this term is used to describe someone, we would feel that person is beyond comparison and description to deserve such a title.
+I have not heard such a term used, and if it were to be used, it would probably be in a playful environment.
+We would not recommend the use of this term in any given situation.

 3. Yatsu (やつ)